The Operations dashboard provides visibility into your application's performance, errors, and resource usage through a collection of pre-built charts.

 HTTP status codes

-Tracks HTTP requests received by your application over time, grouped by HTTP status code.
+Tracks HTTP requests received by your environment over time, grouped by HTTP status code.

-This includes requests made from your application's internal business logic to your application's API, including both Public API and Internal API requests.
+This includes requests made from your app's internal business logic to your app's API, including both Public API and Internal API requests.

-Note that HTTP status code 101 is returned by your application when processing WebSocket upgrade requests.
-Websockets are used by the Gadget API to implement database transactions, as well as Live Queries.
+Note that HTTP status code 101 is returned by your environment when processing WebSocket upgrade requests.
+WebSockets are used by the Gadget API to implement database transactions, as well as live queries.

 Errors

-Shows all errors occurring in your application over time, grouped by error code or message.
-This chart includes all errors, including those that may be logged at the warn level, or errors that will be retried.
+Shows all errors occurring in your environment over time.
+This includes errors that may be logged at the warn level and errors that will be retried.

 Platform operations

-Tracks the number of billable platform operations over time.
+Shows the billable platform operations your environment generates over time.
+These operations consume credits.

 Active CPU time

-Active CPU time describes the amount of serverless CPU time that your application has used where your application was actively running on a serverless worker.
-Time spent waiting on IO, like database reads or writes, API calls, or LLM invocations isn't included in this metric.
+Shows the amount of active serverless CPU time used by your application while code was actively running.
+Time spent waiting on IO (such as database queries, API calls, or LLM requests) is not included in this metric.

 Scheduled actions attempted

-Gadget monitors worker health metrics for each serverless worker powering your application.
-Read more about how workers operate, their lifecycle, and how Gadget manages them in the Runtime environment guide.
+Gadget monitors runtime health metrics for each serverless worker powering your app.
+Learn more about worker lifecycle and management in the runtime environment guide.

 Worker event loop utilization

-Shows the maximum event loop utilization percentage for each serverless worker powering your application.
+Shows the maximum event loop utilization percentage for each serverless worker powering your environment.

 Event-loop utilization is a Node.js-specific measure of how busy your workers are.
 A value of 100% means the event loop is fully utilized, and 0% means the event loop is idle.
 Ideally, event loop utilization should be below 75%, as higher utilization can lead to event loop blocks, which causes performance and responsiveness issues.